nccgroup/Berserko/README.md

 It's a good idea to make sure that you have a forwardable ticket *before* you start to use an application.
 It seems that IIS can cache the authentication status of a user on the server side in such a way that switching from a non-forwardable ticket to a forwardable one won't work.

+#### Authentication Strategy ####
+The settings in this section control whether Berserko attempts Kerberos authentication 'reactively' (i.e. wait to get a 401 response from the server and then resend the request with a Kerberos authentication header added) or 'proactively' (i.e. add the Kerberos authentication header to the outgoing request).

+The advantage of proactive authentication is that it only requires one HTTP round trip, while reactive authentication requires two.
+The disadvantage of proactive authentication is that it is possible that Kerberos authentication headers will be sent to hosts which aren't expecting them.
+Berserko is also better able to diagnose authentication errors when using the reactive strategy.

+The *Proactive Kerberos authentication, only after initial 401 received* option is a hybrid of these two approaches, where Berserko will authenticate reactively on the first request to a host, but will thereafter be proactive.

+#### Scope ####
+In this section, you can define which hosts are considered to be in scope for Kerberos authentication.

+By default, the *All hosts in this Kerberos domain in scope for Kerberos* box will be ticked.
+This means that Berserko will attempt Kerberos authentication only to web servers whose hostname ends with the domain DNS name.
+In many situations this will be sufficient.
+However, it is possible to have Kerberos-enabled web applications with a hostname which doesn't take this form (assuming that the administrator has set up a suitable Service Principal Name).
+To take account of this, you can add *additional* hosts to be considered in scope using the list box on the right.
+Note that wildcards can be used (* matches zero or more characters, ? matches any character except a dot).

+Alternatively, you can tick the *All hosts in scope for Kerberos authentication* box.
+Obviously this has the advantage that you don't need to bother specifying the scope manually.
+The potential disadvantage of this configuration is that it might lead to Berserko sending Kerberos requests to the KDC to acquire service tickets for hosts which are not in the domain.
+This might cause performance issues, and might cause privacy issues (if you don't want this information leaked to the KDC).
+This is likely to be a particular problem with the *Proactive Kerberos authentication* strategy, in which case Berserko is going to try to add a Kerberos authentication header to every request passing through Burp.
+This combination of options is not recommended, and Berserko will warn you if it is selected (but not actually prevent it).

+If neither *All hosts in this Kerberos domain in scope for Kerberos* nor *All hosts in scope for Kerberos authentication* are selected, the only hosts in scope will be those added to the list box.

+The *Plain hostnames considered part of domain* option, if selected, means that 'plain hostnames' (i.e. hostnames which consist only of a single component) will be considered part of the domain (and hence automatically in scope if *All hosts in this Kerberos domain in scope for Kerberos* is selected).
+The main reason you might want to disable this would be if your machine was joined to a different domain from the one being authenticated against using Berserko (in which case, plain hostnames probably refer to hosts in the domain to which you are joined).

+If selected, the *Do not perform Kerberos authentication to servers which support NTLM* option will instruct Berserko not to attempt Kerberos authentication against hosts which support NTLM in addition to Kerberos (i.e. hosts that return both `WWW-Authenticate: NTLM` and `WWW-Authenticate: Negotiate` headers).

 #### Logging ####
 The *Alert Level* and *Logging Level* can be configured here, to either NONE, NORMAL or VERBOSE.